rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 allowfullscreen></iframe>

-### Our First Challenge Binary
+### Finding the Bug in `stack0`

-This is the source code for the `stack0` challenge binary.
+The code box below shows the source code for the `stack0` challenge binary.
 Your objective is to figure out how to exploit this binary.
-What do I mean by exploit?
-Well, loosely I mean that your job is to take control of how `stack0` executes to accomplish some goal.
-Here that goal is to read the contents of `flag.txt`; presumably because we don't have permission to read it directly.
+What does it mean to "exploit" a binary?
+Well, loosely, your job is to take control of how `stack0` executes to accomplish some goal.
+Here that goal is to read the contents of `flag.txt`, presumably because we don't have permission to read it directly.

 ```c